Corporation Tax, start to finish

 We calculate the tax on your profits, claim every allowance you are due, file the CT600 and tell you the bill months early.

-Corporation Tax, Companies House and your salary and dividends, handled by a limited company accountant on one fixed monthly fee.
+Corporation Tax, Companies House and your salary and dividends, handled by limited company accountants on one fixed monthly fee.

-You started a company to build something, not to learn filing deadlines.
-As a specialist accountant for limited companies, we take Corporation Tax, your annual accounts, the confirmation statement and director payroll off your plate.
-Whether you are a one-person contractor company or a growing team, we keep Companies House and HMRC happy and tell you what you owe long before it is due.
+You started a company to build something, not to spend your evenings on filing deadlines.
+Miss one and the penalty lands on you.
+As specialist limited company accountants, we take Corporation Tax, your annual accounts, the Confirmation Statement and director payroll off your plate.
+Whether you are a one-person contractor or a growing team, we keep Companies House and HMRC (His Majesty's Revenue and Customs) happy.
+We tell you what you owe long before it is due.
 Book a call with a limited company accountant who treats your numbers like their own, on one fixed monthly fee.

 A limited company is its own legal person.
-That brings tax advantages, but it also brings duties a sole trader never deals with: statutory accounts, a Corporation Tax return, a confirmation statement and a public record at Companies House.
+That brings tax advantages.
+It also brings duties a sole trader never faces: statutory accounts, a Corporation Tax return, a Confirmation Statement and a public record at Companies House.

-Plenty of accountants just file the numbers you give them once a year.
-By then the chance to plan your salary, your dividends and your Corporation Tax has already passed.
+Plenty of accountants just file the numbers you send them once a year.
+By then the chance to plan your salary, your dividends and your Corporation Tax has gone.

-A specialist limited company accountant works ahead of the deadlines, not behind them.
-We know director duties, we know where companies overpay, and we tell you what is coming before it lands.
+Good limited company accountants work ahead of the deadlines, not behind them.
+We know director duties.
+We know where companies overpay.
+We tell you what is coming before it lands.
 We do not just record your numbers.
 We help you keep more of them.

 We calculate the tax on your profits, claim every allowance you are due, file the CT600 and tell you the bill months early.